giachello/beoplay/README.md

 It should work with both TVs, Speakers and other devices like NL/ML converters.

-The component also works with Zeroconf, so Home Assistant should automaticlly show up in your discovery panel (Configuration->Integrations)
+The component also works with Zeroconf, so B&amp;O devices should automaticlly show up in your discovery panel (Configuration->Integrations)

-Currently this is heavily under development so YMMV

 It should show up as something like this: